f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 •	System controller ports 7100 and 7200 map to system controllers 1 & 2
 •	Chassis partition ports 700x map to tenant ID’s (requires tenant name as username)

 You can connect to any blade by SSH’ing to the floating IP address of the system controller and specifying the proper port for the blade you want to connect with.
 Port 7001 maps to blade-1, 7002 to blade-2 etc. Once connected to the terminal server, you will need to log in as root to the blade.
 The blade will have the default root password and will need to be changed on first reboot.
-The example below shows connecting to blade 2 ( port 7002) through a terminal server.
+The example below shows connecting to blade 2 (port 7002) through a terminal server.

 .. code-block:: bash

-    FLD-ML-00054045:~ jmccarron$ ssh -l admin 10.255.0.147 -p 7002
+    $ ssh -l admin 10.255.0.147 -p 7002
     admin@10.255.0.147's password:

     Terminal session established